 - If the data eviction policy (

-maxmemory-policy) of the destination database is not set to
+maxmemory-policy) of the destination instance is not set to

-noeviction, the data between the source and destination databases may become inconsistent.
+noeviction, data may become inconsistent between the source and destination instances.
 For more information about the data eviction policy, see How does ApsaraDB for Redis evict data by default?

 Supported synchronization topologies